Cougar: Distribution and habitat

 The cougar has the most extensive range of any wild land animal in the Americas, spanning 110 degrees of latitude from the Yukon in Canada to the southern Andes in Chile.
-The species was extirpated from eastern North America, aside from Florida, but they may be recolonizing their former range and isolated populations have been documented east of their contemporary ranges in both the Midwestern US and Canada.
+It is recolonizing its former range in both the midwestern US and Canada, and isolated populations have been documented east of the contemporary ranges.
+A small breeding population has been re-established in the Great Lakes region around Voyageurs National Park and the Upper Peninsula of Michigan; juveniles were observed in 2025 and 2026.

 The cougar lives in all forest types, lowland and mountainous deserts, and in open areas with little vegetation up to an elevation of 5800 m.
 In the Santa Ana Mountains, it prefers steep canyons, escarpments, rim rocks and dense brush.
 In Mexico, it was recorded in the Sierra de San Carlos.
 In the Yucatán Peninsula, it inhabits secondary and semi-deciduous forests in El Eden Ecological Reserve.
 In El Salvador, it was recorded in the lower montane forest in Montecristo National Park and in a river basin in the Morazán Department above 700 m in 2019.

 In Colombia, it was recorded in a palm oil plantation close to a riparian forest in the Llanos Basin, and close to water bodies in the Magdalena River Valley.

 In the human-modified landscape of central Argentina, it inhabits bushland with abundant vegetation cover and prey species.

 Behavior and ecology

-The cougar is a keystone species in Western Hemisphere ecosystems as it links numerous species at many trophic levels interacting with 485 other species as food source and prey, carcass remains left behind and competitive effects on other predators in shared habitat.
+The cougar is a keystone species in Western Hemisphere ecosystems as it links numerous species at many trophic levels, interacting with 485 other species as food source and prey, carcass remains left behind, and competitive effects on other predators in shared habitat.